holycrap872/ucls-ml-ai/Administration/ml_course_overview.md

 #### Objectives:

-- Understand different techniques for search space exploration.
+- Understand historical underpinnings of search for AI
-- Learn to detect a computer impersonating a human.
+- Create mental model of machine learning as a search for optimal solutions
-- Consider the difficulty of pinpointing the source of intelligence.
+- Consider the difficulty of pinpointing the source of intelligence
-- Discuss ways that ChatBots can help and hurt learning.
+- Discuss ways that ChatBots can help and hurt learning

 #### Essential Questions: